massexchange/MXEngineering/process/Development.md

 **Scenario:** You start working on an issue

+You are responsible for shepherding your work through the development process.
+If you do not stay on top of it, no one else will.

 - Assign the issue to yourself
 - Branch off of `master`, name the new branch by the issue key
 - Push the branch